Genetic-guided GFlowNets for Sample Efficient Molecular Optimization: Hyperparameter setup for baseline methods

 \item Changing atom: it randomly selects two types of atoms from a predefined list and generates a SMARTS pattern to change one atom into another.
 This operation modifies the atom type within the molecule. \end{enumerate}

-\section{Hyperparameter Setup for Baseline Methods}
+\section{Hyperparameter setup for baseline methods}

 In this subsection, we present detailed descriptions for hyperparameter tuning of baselines.
-For hyperparameters that affect the sample efficiency, such as population size, we have searched for the proper hyperparameters following the guidelines suggested by \citet{gao2022sample}.
+Except for Mol GA and GEGL, we adopt all the hyperparameters, initial datasets, and pre-trained models provided in the PMO benchmark.
+For hyperparameters that affect the sample efficiency, such as population size, we have searched for the proper hyperparameters following the guidelines suggested by \cite{gao2022sample}.
 In detail, we tune Mol GA and GEGL on the average AUC Top-10, the main performance metric, from 3 independent runs of two oracles, \texttt{zaleplon\_mpo} and \texttt{perindopril\_mpo}.
 The best configurations are used in the main experiments.

-\paragraph{Mol GA.} As mentioned in \cref{sec:exp_pmo}, we set the offspring size as 5, the most crucial hyperparameter, according to \citet{tripp2023genetic}.
+\paragraph{Mol GA.} As mentioned in \cref{sec:exp_pmo}, we set the offspring size as 5, the most crucial hyperparameter, according to the original paper \cite{tripp2023genetic}.
 Then, we searched the starting population size in [100, 200, 500, 1000] and the population size [100, 200, 500].
 As shown in \cref{fig:mol_ga_sweep}, we found the best configuration to be 500 and 100 for the starting population size and the population size, respectively.

-\paragraph{GEGL.} In GEGL, the policy sampling size is set as the expert sampling size, and both priority queue sizes (denoted as `num\_keep') are the same in the original implementation.
+\paragraph{GEGL.} In GEGL, the policy sampling size is set as the expert sampling size, and both priority queue sizes (denoted as \texttt{num\_keep}) are the same as the original implementation.
 Thus, we searched the expert sampling size in [64, 128, 512] and the priority queue size in [128, 512, 1024].
 Originally, they were set as 8192 and 1024, which are improper to the sample efficient setting.
 For the training batch size, we use 64, which is the same as ours.
-We use the pre-trained policy provided in the original code and adapt the setup of the rest of the hyperparameters, including mutation rate, learning rate, and the number of training loops.
+We use the pretrained policy provided in the original code and adapt the setup of the rest of the hyperparameters, including mutation rate, learning rate, and the number of training loops.
+Based on the results in \cref{fig:gegl_sweep}, we set the expert sampling size and priority queue size as 128.